 The Art of Forgiveness in Spirituality

 If we know anything about the human experience, it's that suffering is everywhere.
 I don't know a single person who hasn't suffered in one way or another & so I can only assume that you too have faced the ailments of our human condition.
-Betrayal, lies, manipulation, violence.
+Betrayal, lies, manipulation, abandonment, violence.
 It happens to all of us.

 Countless times I caught myself saying things like, "if they would just apologize things would be different."

 "Hurt people hurt people" is a phrase we have heard time and time again, but the four years I spent studying Psychology and the human brain at North Carolina State University made me acutely aware of just how true this statement is.
-Current data suggests that human behavior is a direct result of the individual's unique genetic makeup combined with the experiences they have in their environment growing up.
+Current data suggests that human behavior is a direct result of the individual's unique genetic makeup combined with the experiences they have had in their environment.
 Unfortunately, the widely accepted view for most of human existence has been that people are only a result of their genetic makeup.
 It was through this view that certain groups of people have been able to establish dominance over others by creating a social hierarchy based around a false narrative.
 The Nature vs Nurture debate is still ongoing today, despite the surmounting evidence that it is both.

 Violence happens in every race, every gender, and every socioeconomic status but we do know that it happens the most to women by men.
 Remember that you as the victim are not responsible for fixing or helping your abuser.
-Even if we wanted to, we can not change their behavior on our own.
+Even if we wanted to, we cannot change this behavior on our own.
 Not only does this person likely need medical attention, but they need professional counseling, resources, and a serious dedication to changing themselves for the better.
 No one can foster this desire for change other than the person in whom the change is needed.
 Like the old saying goes, "you can lead a horse to water, but you cannot force it to drink."
 Some of the people we encounter are so stubborn they would rather die of dehydration than receive water from another.
 Don't allow your cup to run empty trying to fill theirs.

 If you are experiencing physical, mental, or sexual abuse, please plan and get to safety as soon as you can.
 No one deserves to feel unsafe and I want you to know that you have my full support.
 Here is a thorough list of national organizations who help survivors.
 If you know or suspect a child is involved in the abuse, that is a resource which can help you.